elehcimd/pynb/README.md

 ### Tests

-To run the module tests:
+To run the py.test tests:

 ```
 fab test